 Julian Washington still keeps a book by his desk used in a previous career as a lawyer called Advising Gay and Lesbian Clients: A Guide for Lawyers, published in 1999.
-“I sometimes flick through that book to remind myself how far we’ve come,” says Washington, now RBC Wealth Management International's head of intermediary relationship management U.K., based in London.
+“I sometimes flick through that book to remind myself how far we’ve come,” says Washington, now RBC Wealth Management International's head of intermediary relationship management, based in London.

-The book covers various aspects of estate planning for same-sex couples, including wills, powers of attorney, tax planning, parental rights and other topics of relevance to LGBT people.
+The book covers various aspects of estate planning for same-sex couples, including wills, powers of attorney, tax planning, parental rights and other topics of relevance to LGBTQ people.
 “There was a great big gap and mismatch between rapidly evolving social conditions for lesbian and gay couples, and the law that didn’t keep up,” Washington says.

 Today, thanks to the legalization of same-sex marriage in countries such as the United Kingdom, Canada and more recently in the United States, estate, financial and tax planning are largely the same for gay and straight unions.